fossasia/eventyay-video/docs/admin/setup.rst

 Create your world
 -----------------

-Everything in venueless happens in a **world**.
+Everything in eventyay-video happens in a **world**.
 A world basically represents your digital event, with everything it includes:
 Users, settings, rooms, and so on.

 To create your first world, execute the following command and answer its questions.
 Right now, every world needs its own domain to run on::

-    $ docker exec -it venueless.service venueless create_world
+    $ docker exec -it eventyay-video.service eventyay-video create_world
-    Enter the internal ID for the new world (alphanumeric): myevent2020 Enter the title for the new world: My Event 2020 Enter the domain of the new world (e.g. myevent.example.org): venueless.mydomain.com World created.
+    Enter the internal ID for the new world (alphanumeric): myevent2020 Enter the title for the new world: My Event 2020 Enter the domain of the new world (e.g. myevent.example.org): eventyay-video.mydomain.com World created.
-    Default API keys: [{'issuer': 'any', 'audience': 'venueless', 'secret': 'zvB7hI28vbrI7KtsRnJ1TZBSN3DvYdoy9VoJGLI1ouHQP5VtRG3U6AgKJ9YOqKNU'}]
+    Default API keys: [{'issuer': 'any', 'audience': 'eventyay-video', 'secret': 'zvB7hI28vbrI7KtsRnJ1TZBSN3DvYdoy9VoJGLI1ouHQP5VtRG3U6AgKJ9YOqKNU'}]

 That's it!
-You should now be able to access venueless on the configured domain.
+You should now be able to access eventyay-video on the configured domain.
 To get access to the administration web interface, you first need to create a user::

-    $ docker exec -it venueless.service venueless createsuperuser
+    $ docker exec -it eventyay-video.service eventyay-video createsuperuser

 Then, open ``/control/`` on your own domain and log in.